affeeney/CppItemManager/README.md

 ### Maintenance

-To ensure maintainability, I adopted a modular approach in designing the GroceryManager class, making the code readable and adaptable.
+To ensure maintainability, I used an modular approach in designing the GroceryManager class, making the code readable and adaptable.